-Slide #32.
+Slide #34.
 The next days and weeks go by very fast.
 We celebrate No Ruz starting at the very moment of the first day of spring - when the earth and the sun are together at the exact point in the year where day and night are the same length.

-Slide #33.
+Slide #35.
 On No Ruz and some days afterwards, we go to people's homes to celebrate.
 There are huge dinners with so many guests that they spread a cloth on the floor (a 'sofre'), and everyone sits around and eats.
 It's like a picnic but inside!
 Everyone is together: men and women, old people and children.
 We play and dance and have fun.
 People give little gifts to us children.
 Many of the grown-ups go back to work after a few days, but the children have a vacation from school for 2 weeks.
 (That and the gift-giving reminds me of Christmas.)

-Slide #34.
+Slide #36.
 The end of March, one week after the beginning of the new year, my parents and I sadly say goodbye to our relatives and friends in Iran and return to Arizona.
 I miss everyone and feel sad thinking that Mitra is still celebrating the No Ruz holiday but without me.

-Slide #35.
+Slide #37.
 A few days after we arrive home is the end of the Persian new year.
-Sizdah bedar, the 13th day, is always celebrated outdoors with a big picnic.
+Sizdah bedar, the 13^{th} day, is always celebrated outdoors with a big picnic.
 My cousin emails me this picture.
-She says they threw in the river the greenery that they had been growing and that was on the table with the 7 things beginning in 's.'
+She says they threw in the river the greenery that they had been growing and that was on the table along with the 7 things beginning in 's.'
+(But they didn't throw those things in, only the sabzi - greenery - of course!)
 "That will bring us good luck for the coming year," she says.

-Slide 36.
-We didn't have any to throw in - and not any rivers in Tucson anyway - but we also have a picnic with other Iranian-Americans.
+Slide 38.
+We didn't have any sabzi to throw in a river - and not any rivers in Tucson anyway - but we DO have a picnic and celebrate Sizdah bedar with other Iranian-Americans.
 I miss my relatives who live half-way around the world, but it makes me feel closer to them that we are sharing the same holiday.
 "Can we go to Iran for No Ruz next year?"
 I ask my parents, hopefully.
 "We'll see" is all they say....